National Coalition Against Domestic Violence

 Illinois Department of Children and Family Services

 The Illinois Department of Children and Family Services provides child welfare services in Illinois.
 It is also the nation’s largest state child welfare agency to earn accreditation from the Council on Accreditation for Children and Family Services (COA).
-Our goal is to make sure all Illinois children live in safe and loving homes.
-I hope that our web site can provide you with useful information to help you navigate the state’s child welfare system.
+Their goal is to make sure all Illinois children live in safe and loving homes.
+Their web site can provide you with useful information to help you navigate the state’s child welfare system.

 Love is Respect – National Teen Dating Abuse Helpline